coreboot/coreboot/Documentation/gfx/libgfxinit.md

     select GFX_GMA_ANALOG_I2C_HDMI_D

 Beside Kconfig options, *libgfxinit* needs to know which ports are implemented on a board and should be probed for displays.
+The mapping between the physical ports and these entries depends on the hardware implementation and can be recovered by testing or studying the output of `intelvbttool` or `intel_vbt_decode`.
 Each board has to implement the package `GMA.Mainboard` with a list:

     ports : HW.GFX.GMA.Display_Probing.Port_List;